Whitbread (LON:WTB) Shares Down 11.3% - Time to Sell?

-Whitbread (LON:WTB - Get Free Report) last announced its earnings results on Thursday, October 16th.
+Whitbread (LON:WTB - Get Free Report) last released its earnings results on Thursday, October 16th.
 The company reported GBX 133.70 earnings per share (EPS) for the quarter.
-Whitbread had a net margin of 8.08% and a return on equity of 6.83%.
-Analysts expect that Whitbread plc will post 227.1851852 EPS for the current year.
+Whitbread had a return on equity of 6.83% and a net margin of 8.08%.
+Analysts expect that Whitbread plc will post 227.1851852 earnings per share for the current year.

-In related news, insider Richard Gillingwater acquired 500 shares of the firm's stock in a transaction dated Tuesday, October 21st.
-The stock was acquired at an average cost of GBX 2,974 per share, for a total transaction of £14,870.
-Also, insider Christine Mary Hodgson acquired 10,000 shares of the stock in a transaction that occurred on Friday, October 17th.
-The shares were bought at an average price of GBX 2,880 per share, for a total transaction of £288,000.
+In other news, insider Christine Mary Hodgson bought 10,000 shares of the firm's stock in a transaction that occurred on Friday, October 17th.
+The stock was acquired at an average cost of GBX 2,880 per share, with a total value of £288,000.
+Also, insider Richard Gillingwater bought 500 shares of the stock in a transaction that occurred on Tuesday, October 21st.
+The shares were purchased at an average price of GBX 2,974 per share, for a total transaction of £14,870.
 Corporate insiders own 0.38% of the company's stock.

 About Whitbread